voidmous/my.reveal.js/react_summary/04_react_intro.md

 * More strict to control data flow than Flux
   - Single source of truth
   - Dispatcher got simplified to `store.dispatch()`
-  - State is read-only (no direct write)
+  - State is read-only (no direct write, dispatch actions)
   - Changes are made with pure functions (`reducer`)

 Note: